tls-attacker/RTLF/README.md

 We provide a Dockerfile, allowing you to run RTLF directly:
 ```
 docker build -t rtlf .
-docker run rtlf <input_file> <output_file>
+docker run -v <source>:<target> rtlf <input_file> <output_file>
 ```

-Input File
+Input File - Requirements
 --
-[TODO - Introduce BASELINE and MODIFIED]

-The input file must have a specific format.
-The input should be structured as follows:
+The input file must have be a *CSV* that follows to a specific format.
+The file should be structured as follows:
 ```
 V1,V2
 BASELINE,494602